-Tooth Cementum Annulation ([1]) is an age estimation method based on annual incremental appositions in the cementum of mammalian teeth.
-A 90-110 μm thick cross section, polished or unpolished, is photographed with a Leica DC350F camera system under bright-field and 200 or 400 times magnification.
-TCA-images are then 8 or 16 bit gray scale pictures of size 1030x1300 or 1016x1300 pixels.
-The dark parts of the annual lines, often called tooth rings, are empirically 1 to 3 μm thick and result roughly in 5 to 20 pixel thin lines under 400 times magnification.
+Tooth Cementum Annulation ([1, 2]) is an age estimation method based on annual incremental appositions in the cementum of mammalian teeth.
+A 90-110 μm thick cross section, polished or unpolished, is photographed using a Leica DC350F camera system with bright-field and 200 or 400 times magnification.
+TCA images are then 8 or 16 bit gray scale pictures of 1030x1300 or 1016x1300 pixels in size.
+The dark parts of the annual lines, often called tooth rings, are empirically 1 to 3 μm thick and roughly result in thin lines of 5 to 20 pixel with 400 times magnification.

-Figure 1 displays a typical good quality TCA-image of the unpolished section extracted from a person aged 41.
+Figure 1 displays a typical TCA image of intermediate quality of the unpolished section extracted from a person aged 41.
 It is expected to find 34 horizontal tooth rings in the marked cementum band.
-Additionally, the image contains diagoStatLab, Office of Statistics and Information Services Max Planck Institute for Demographic Research Konrad - Zuse - Strasse 1 18057 Rostock, Germany lagona@demogr.mpg.de nal saw cuts and artifacts (for example on the right).
-The marked rectangle delimits the area that is used for the application in Section 5.
+Additionally, the image contains diagonal saw cuts and artifacts (for example, on the right).
+The marked rectangle delimits the area used for the application in Section 5.

-Paleodemographers at the Max Planck Institute for Demographic Research use large databases of images like the one depicted in Figure 1 to identify mortality profiles of past human populations.
-Hence algorithms are needed to denoise and segment these images automatically.
+Paleodemographers at the Max Planck Institute for Demographic Research use large databases of images such as the one depicted in Figure 1 to identify mortality profiles of past human populations.
+Hence, algorithms are needed to denoise and segment these images automatically.

-Standard methods like singular value decomposition, Fourier transform and regression smoothing measure texture features and are for this reason not flexible enough to fulfill the above task.
-In the course of this paper, TCA-images are therefore described by a statistical model, specifically a Hidden Markov Random Field (HMRF) model.
-Section 2 introduces these models and the distribution of the hidden field is specified by a FRAME model ([2]).
-With this Markov random field (MRF), macro-features of TCA-images such as long-range autocorrelation among observed gray values and periodic placement of tooth rings can be modelled.
+Standard methods such as singular value decomposition, Fourier transform, and regression smoothing measure texture features and are for this reason not flexible enough to fulfill the above task.
+In the course of this paper, TCA images are therefore described by a statistical model, namely a Hidden Markov Random Field (HMRF) model.
+Section 2 introduces these models, and the distribution of the hidden field is specified by a FRAME model ([3]).
+This is a Markov Random Field (MRF) that models, macro-features of TCA images such as long-range autocorrelation among observed gray values and periodic placement of tooth rings.
 Section 3 describes the estimation of the model parameters via an EM algorithm that exploits the mean field approximation of the hidden field distribution.
-Section 4 specifies the FRAME model for the application to TCA-images and describes the Gibbs sampler that is used to simulate from this prior distribution.
-The sensible results of fitting the hidden FRAME model to real images like the one depicted in Figure 1 by using the EM algorithm are discussed in Section 5.
+Section 4 specifies the FRAME model for the application to TCA images and describes the Gibbs sampler used to simulate from this prior distribution.
+The sensible results of fitting the hidden FRAME model to real images such as the one depicted in Figure 1 by using the EM algorithm are discussed in Section 5.